microsoft/semantic-kernel/.github/ISSUE_TEMPLATE/feature_graduation.md

 ---
 name: Feature graduation
 about: Plan the graduation of an experimental feature
-title: 'Graduate XXX feature'
+title: Graduate XXX feature
-labels: ["feature_graduation"]
+labels: ''
-projects: ["semantic-kernel"]
 assignees: ''

 ---